Blue duck: Taxonomy

 Prior to 2022, the North Island and South Island whio were considered distinct but were not distinguished as subspecies; they were, however, treated as separate management units.
 However, the populations were defined as distinct subspecies by the International Ornithological Congress in 2022, based on strong genetic divergence and some plumage differences.
+The South Island (nominate) subspecies is larger than the North Island subspecies.